London Fashion Week opens its doors with public catwalk shows

 “With the advent of digital there has been incredible engagement from the consumer around fashion weeks,” Rush said.

-London is the first of the four fashion capitals to directly invite the public to purchase show tickets, organizers say.
+London is the first of the four fashion capitals to directly invite the public to purchase show tickets, organisers say.
 In New York, trend followers can buy “experience” packages via a concierge-like service.

 Endeavor Experiences offers what it calls “the official VIP experience” for New York Fashion Week where guests can have hair and makeup done, eat canapés in a lounge overlooking the runway and sit front row at certain shows.